 Wangim Walk Wave Attenuator

-It was originally built to provide safe harbour to the Royal Geelong Yacht Club, but it has also become a popular Geelong tourist attraction.
+It was originally built to provide a safe harbour to the Royal Geelong Yacht Club, but it has also become a popular Geelong tourist attraction.

 The 440 metre long wave attenuator stretches out over Corio Bay and offers superb views back to the city skyline and yacht club.